doofdoofsf/plotTimeSeries/README.md

-          --title                      The title shown above the graph --y_title                    The title shown on the y axis of the graph --y_unit                     A string appended to the y axis values e.g. MM --y_range                    Manually set Y axis limits e.g. 10:1000 --x_range                    Manually set X axis limits e.g. 04/27/2012:05/20/2013 --x_spacing                  How the x-axis is spaced e.g. day, 3 days, week, month, 2 weeks, 2 months
+          --title                      The title shown above the graph --y_title                    The title shown on the y axis of the graph --y_unit                     A string appended to the y axis values e.g. MM --y_prefix                   A string prepended to the y axis values e.g. $ --y_range                    Manually set Y axis limits e.g. 10:1000 --x_range                    Manually set X axis limits e.g. 04/27/2012:05/20/2013 --x_spacing                  How the x-axis is spaced e.g. day, 3 days, week, month, 2 weeks, 2 months